edchelstephens/docker-for-web-developers/NOTES.md

 # The official term for Docker Container Linking via Container Network or Bridge Network is `Container Networking with a Bridge Driver`

 # Docker containers communicate using link or network functionality

 # The `--link` command line switch provides "legacy linking" by name

 # The `--net` command line switch can be used to setup a bridge network -- preferred than legacy linking

 # Docker Compose can be used to link multiple containers to each other --> preferred when linking 2 or more containers --> the preferred way moving forwards

+# Docker Compose

+## Docker Compose manages your application lifecycle

+- It allows you to have multiple images and then convert those images into containers and the overall lifecycle of these containers